 Unfortunately, at this moment we don't have methods for sending bulk messages, e.g. notifications.
 We may add something along these lines in the future.

 In order to avoid hitting our limits when sending out mass notifications, consider spreading them over longer intervals, e.g. 8-12 hours.
-The API will not allow more than ~30 messages to different users per second, if you go over that, you'll start getting 429 errors.
+The API will not allow bulk notifications to more than ~30 users per second, if you go over that, you'll start getting 429 errors.